R-Ross414/compiler-construction-2020/lecture-by-lecture.md

 - **Lecture 8.1**: Working towards Assignment 3, the [Type Checker for CPP](http://www.grammaticalframework.org/ipl-book/assignments/assignment2/assignment2.html).
 Main source is Chapter 4 of the book. **Homework:** Read Chapter 3.9 to 4.3 of [IPL](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf) and be prepared to ask any questions that you might have on this at the beginning of the next lecture.
 Read the rest of Chapter 4 to prepare for the next lecture.

-- **Lecture 8.2**: Working towards Assignment 3, the [Type Checker for CPP](http://www.grammaticalframework.org/ipl-book/assignments/assignment2/assignment2.html).
-[Grammar](http://www.grammaticalframework.org/ipl-book/examples/CPP.cf) and [Slides](http://www.grammaticalframework.org/ipl-book/slides/4-slides-ipl-book.pdf), up to page 15.
+- **Lecture 8.2**: Working towards Assignment 3.
+For general background, we need the [Grammar](http://www.grammaticalframework.org/ipl-book/examples/CPP.cf) and understand how programs are translated into abstract syntax.
+We went through [Slides](http://www.grammaticalframework.org/ipl-book/slides/4-slides-ipl-book.pdf), up to page 15. **Homework:** Run (a program with) the expression `x+y>y` through your bnfc generated parser and study the abstract syntax tree.
+Can you write out the steps that the typchecker takes for a similar but different example?

 ...